For students

 Sing what you play

 For instrumentalists: sing the piece you are working on.
-Do you phrase it differently when you sing?
-What the voice does naturally can teach the instrument a great deal.
+When you sing, do you notice yourself phrasing it differently than when you play it on your instrument?

 #98